karlosos/django_chatroom/README.md

 ## About

 This is a simple chat application that uses Django (with Channels) as a backend and React as a frontend.

+**Goal of this project**: This was my introduction project to Channels (WebSockets).

 ## What I Have Learned